pkp/ojs-user-guide/en/editorial-workflow/production.md

 2. [Orientation](production#orientation)
 3. [Publishing the Submission](production#publish)

 During the Production stage, the editor assigns production assistants who will help prepare the final publication files, known as galleys.
+For more detailed information, see [Learning OJS 3: Production](https://docs.pkp.sfu.ca/learning-ojs/en/editorial-workflow#production).

 ## <a name="orientation"></a>Orientation